ATTENTION: Westerville Center closed until 2 p.m. More.

 In order to enroll in any Mathematics course at Columbus State, students must demonstrate their qualifications for the course by one of the following methods.

-- Taking the course prerequisite, and passing it with a grade of "C-" or higher
+- Complete the prerequisite course with a grade of "C-" or higher

-- Attaining a sufficient score on the COMPASS Placement Test, or
+- Attain a sufficient score on the COMPASS Placement Test, or

-- Producing an official college transcript, or an official copy of a college grade report, showing that a math course equivalent to the course prerequisite has been passed with a "C-" or higher.
+- Submit an official college transcript, or an official copy of a college grade report, that confirms a grade of "C" or higher for the course equivalent to the prerequisite.

 If you have taken a course at a college that you believe to be equivalent to one of our course prerequisites, check the Transfer Guides for Selected Colleges on the Admissions Office homepage.
-If your college is not listed on this page, you may contact the Mathematics Department about your prerequisite issue.
 Be aware that you will be asked to provide an official course description from your transfer institution.

-Please also note that transcripts must evaluated by Records and Registration for transfer credit to become a part of a student's permanent academic record.
+Please note that an official transcript must submitted and evaluated by Records and Registration for transfer credit to become part of the student's academic record.

 Proficiency testing is available for entering (new) students who would like to gain credit by examination for one of our Math courses that they have not taken.
 Proficiency credit is not a "re-test," and may not be "substituted" for a student's final grade in a course.
 You may not seek proficiency credit for a course that you have already taken at Columbus State.